pettypychen/DataScienceProjects/README.md

 # Data Science Projects (Python)
-These will be my portfolio for learning data science.
+This will be my portfolio for learning python.

 ## Project 1: Titanic
 The Kaggle Titanic Challenge provides the dataset for analysis on what sorts of people were likely to survive.